Amy Schumer: A Real-Life Barbie Doll? Not Anymore

 Barbie was set to begin filming on June 23, but it’s unclear if Amy Schumer exiting the project about the plastic doll would delay shooting and production for the Sony and Mattel film.

 Shortly after Amy Schumer’s announcement to quit Barbie, Sony released a statement saying it “respects and supports” the comedian’s decision.
-Although Sony has yet to announce Schumer’s replacement to play Barbie, the live-action film is expected to hit theaters next year.
+Although Sony has yet to announce Schumer’s replacement to play Barbie, the live-action film is expected to hit the theaters next year.

-20th Century Fox recently released a new trailer for Snatched, and while it’s not as pretty and glamorous as playing Barbie, in the new film Amy Schumer is planning an exotic holiday to Ecuador with her boyfriend, according to Empire.
+20th Century Fox recently released a new trailer for Snatched, and while it’s not as pretty and glamorous as playing Barbie, in the new film, Amy Schumer is planning an exotic holiday to Ecuador with her boyfriend, according to Empire.

 Amy Schumer and Goldie Hawn get kidnapped in the latest #SnatchedMovie trailer: https://t.co/2AvdYauUrM pic.twitter.com/j8EYm5psLF